 We go back to Widener and finish our preparation for the week.
-I’ll tell Kurt I can go to Hollywood.
+I will tell Kurt I can go to Hollywood.
 That night, we ask Minehan to sleep up in 3D.
 We have to store up memories.

 Monday morning sees us all eating breakfast together, plotting our week.
 Jill and I will work out of 3D in Mower on the Lampoon article; Jack and David will attend classes.
-They promise to work on doodles as caricatures of the staff members we’re going to parody.
+They promise to work on doodles as caricatures of the staff members we plan to parody.
 Jack suggests we hire a printer to create a deck of cards with the doodles on all the face cards.
-We’ll sell it as 100th year memorabilia, since the Lampoon started in 1876.
-Then we’ll assign mean names to the staffers as graffiti on the cards and publish it with the article.
+We can sell it as 100th year memorabilia, since the Lampoon started in 1876.
+Then we will assign mean names to the staffers as graffiti on the cards and publish it with the article.
 Minehan is really excited about becoming a cartoonist, thinking his writing is inadequate for Harvard.
-We tell him to show us his doodles as soon as they’re done.
+We tell him to show us his doodles as soon as they are done.
 Jack will do caricatures.